aishvayy/PizzaDeliveryAgent/README.md

 # 🍕 AI Pizza Delivery Agent

-An AI-powered pizza ordering agent with a modern React frontend and a FastAPI backend, using a local LLM (Ollama) for natural dialog.
+An AI-powered pizza ordering agent with a modern React frontend and a FastAPI backend, using Google Gemini (AI Studio) for natural dialog.

 ---